 Treatment for Hypertension in Snellville, GA

-Dr. Priya Arcot-Joshi, D.O, is a Board-Certified Family Medicine Physician in Snellville, GA.
-She is board-eligible in obesity medicine and her area of expertise includes early disease detection and prevention.
-She believes lifestyle choices are the root causes of multiple chronic medical conditions such as hypertension and impact medical outcomes.
-She understands that people are motivated in different ways; hence her focus is to empower patients by giving them tools to stay healthy and recover from illness.
+Mahon Family Medicine believes lifestyle choices are the root causes of multiple chronic medical conditions such as hypertension and impact medical outcomes.
+We understand that people are motivated in different ways; hence our focus is to empower patients by giving them tools to stay healthy and recover from illness.
 Call Mahon Family Medicine today to schedule an appointment for hypertension at our office in Snellville, GA.

 What is Hypertension?

 A very common condition, hypertension, or high blood pressure, is when the force of blood against your artery walls is too high.
 Because blood pressure is a measure of how much blood your heart pumps and how resistant your arteries are to blood flow, narrow arteries generally means high blood pressure.
 Over time, high blood pressure can cause a great deal of health problems including heart disease.

 Types of Hypertension